What Is a Vocoder?

 5. Roland JD-Xi Analog/Digital Synthesizer with Vocoder

-Designed as a miniature polyphonic powerhouse, Roland has amalgamated a monophonic analog part with their patented ‘SuperNatural’ digital synth engine for a brand new hybrid synthesizer, drum machine, groove box.
-In the event you’re on the lookout for sonic variety at an inexpensive price point in a small transportable package
+Designed as a miniature polyphonic powerhouse, Roland has amalgamated a monophonic analog part with their patented ‘SuperNatural’ digital synth engine for a brand new hybrid synthesizer, drum machine, and groove box.
+In the event, you’re on the lookout for sonic variety at an inexpensive price point in a small transportable package

-Regardless of the uber-plastic casing and finances feel of the encoders and buttons, it’s a robust synthesizer.
+Regardless of the uber-plastic casing and financial feel of the encoders and buttons, it’s a robust synthesizer.
 128 digital voices, shared between 2 PCM-based digital synths, a drum half (26 voices), and 1 analog voice for a grand whole of 129 voices throughout 4 components.

 There’s quite a bit happening underneath the hood and contemplating the price level you get a whole lot of bang for your buck.
-We can see the JD-Xi being a worthy touring companion for live performance because of its tiny footprint, simple connectivity, multi-functionality, and plentiful sound selection.
+We can see the JD-Xi being a worthy touring companion for live performances because of its tiny footprint, simple connectivity, multi-functionality, and plentiful sound selection.